Walking & hiking

 Great Ocean Walk

 Step on and off the track in style along Victoria's west coast, stretching 104 kilometres from the idyllic resort town of Apollo Bay to within sight of the magnificent 12 Apostles.
 Weave through national parks, walk deserted beaches and gaze over pristine marine sanctuaries.
 Choose from short trails, day walks or pitch your tent at quiet spots along the way on an overnight trek.

 Great Otway National Park

-Immerse yourself in some of Australia's best rainforest scenery in the Otway Ranges amongst tall trees, ancient plant life and lush ferns.
+Immerse yourself in some of Australia's best rainforest scenery in the Otway Ranges, walking through tall trees, ancient plant life and lush ferns.
 Walk among giant tree ferns at Maits Rest or experience the full beauty of the rainforest on the Otway Fly Tree Top Walk.
 Discover high waterfalls in the national park's narrow valleys, ranging from the impressive Triplet Falls to secluded falls over fern-fringed pools.
 View the dramatic cliffs and secluded beaches along the shore on the Cape Otway to Rainbow Falls Trail.

 Surf Coast Walk

 Take on the whole 66 kilometres or choose a section of the Surf Coast Walk that runs from Torquay to Lorne.
 Marvel at the rich ochre cliffs of Bells Beach, wander through coastal forests of leafy green eucalypts, and look down at the deep blue waters of Bass Strait.